 Custom motorcycle patches, Custom back patches, and custom rocker patches are our best sellers.
 We deliver all custom motorcycle vest back patches, custom patches for jackets, or custom vest patches quickly and offer free shipping.
 Regular turnaround time 10-working days, and 3-day rush delivery at additional cost.
-PLEASE SEND YOUR LOGO FOR A PRICE QUOTE.

 If you own a motorcycle or you belong to a motorcycle club, we’ve got great patches for your vests and jackets!
 We create top notch Motorcycle patches of your choice.
 Our Patches are simply nice, beautiful and will definitely make you stand out appearing unique and smart.
 We can also provide you with the services of designing customized patches for you and your team as well as customized Motorcycle patches for your motorcycle club.

 We are Houston Embroidery Service, a renowned custom made patches manufacturer and supplier in Texas.
 We produce all types of Motorcycle patches such as biker vest patches, club patches, custom name patches for your jackets and many other Motorcycle Patches.
 We also take orders for custom patches of any sort.
 All our patches are affordable with numerous backing options.
 Our patches come in different types like embroidery, printing, woven, leather and PVC.
 Below are our services at a glance;

 - Special Discount to SAGE, ASI and PPAI members

 - 3-day Super RUSH Delivery